Healthcare in the US and Brazil

 Compare this to the US.
 Have you ever noticed that when the nurse takes your blood pressure, she writes it down but does not tell you the result?
 The assumption is that the doctor will interpret the results and inform you if necessary.
 It’s upside down.

 Pharmacy Visits.
 In Brazil, almost all drugs are available over the counter.
 The only exception are addictive drugs such as Valium and Oxycontin.
 It’s happened so many times in the US, that I knew that I had an infection, and I just needed to go to the doctor so he could prescribe some anti biotics.
-I also have found the pharmacists far more knowledgable.
-If you have a certain ailment, you can just go straight to the pharmacy, and the pharmacist will recommend a medication (or give you an shot.)
+I also have found the pharmacists far more knowledgeable.
+If you have a certain ailment, you can just go straight to the pharmacy, and the pharmacist will recommend a medication (or give you a shot.)

 On top of this, you can get in and out of the pharmacy quickly.
 Literally in minutes.
 Compare that the United States.
 I have no idea what they are doing, but it takes a minimum of 30 minutes to get your medications in the US.